antonbolychev/acm2025-wasserschwein-acrobot/README.md

 ## 📋 Overview

 The Acrobot system consists of two links connected in a chain, with one end fixed.
 Only the joint between the two links is actuated.
 The challenge is to swing up the Acrobot from its initial downward hanging position to an upright balanced position using only the torque applied at the middle joint.
-In this scenario viscous friction in second joit also is indoducted.
+In this scenario, viscous friction in the second joint is also introduced.

 **Control Strategy:**
 1. **Adaptive Control**: Initially swings up the Acrobot by regulating its total energy with adaptation term